Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 # Feedback

 The Gear offers visual, auditory, and haptic feedback.
-Whichever the type of feedback being used, it should clearly communicate the result of a user’s input.
+Whichever the type of feedback being used, it should clearly communicate the result of a user's input.
 You can combine more than one type of feedback when you need to emphasize user input.

 <table>
      <tr>